jmarcgit/Windows-10-Docker/README.md

 If you want to uninstall :

-- Stop the Docker Engine service
+1. Stop the Docker Engine service
-- Run : dockerd --unregister-service
+2. Run : dockerd --unregister-service
-- Remove the $Env:ProgramFiles\docker directory
+3. Remove the $Env:ProgramFiles\docker directory
-- Remove the $Env:ProgramData\docker directory (I recommend using docker-ci-zap https://github.com/moby/docker-ci-zap because some files have special access rights)
+4. Remove the $Env:ProgramData\docker directory (I recommend using docker-ci-zap https://github.com/moby/docker-ci-zap because some files have special access rights)
+5. Remove $env:ProgramFiles\docker from your PATH environment variable